c-guntur/jvms-compare/README.md

 1. copy/pasting an existing profile in the `pom.xml`.
 1. renaming the profile _**appropriately**, to reflect the toolchain and type of benchmark_.
 1. modifying the toolchain configuration in **maven-toolchains-plugin** to pick the right toolchain.
+1. modifying the env.sh to point to the right JDK Home.
 1. {optionally} updating the **exec-maven-plugin** to run the appropriate Benchmark class.

 ## Notes on toolchains